Bishoy-Morgan/Blogsy/README.md

 ## 🚀 Features

-- 🧑‍💻 **User Authentication**
-  - Register / Login / Logout
-- 📝 **Blog Posts**
+- 🔐 **Authentication & Users**
+  - Register, login, logout
+  - Update profile information (name, password)
+  - Upload profile image (validated and renamed per user)
+  - Profile page via `/your-name`

+- ✍️ **Post Creation**
+  - Create a blog post with:
-  - Title, rich content, tags, and image (converted to WebP automatically)
+    - Title, content, tags (comma-separated), and image
-  - Add multiple tags/topics per post
-- 📸 **Image Uploads**
-  - Blog images saved as compressed `.webp`
+    - Uploaded image is auto-converted and saved as `.webp`
-  - Profile image upload and display
+    - Validates minimum content and title length
+  - Drop-cap styling on the first letter of blog content

+- 🏷️ **Tags & Topics**
+  - Automatically link or create tags during post creation
+  - View all posts by tag using `/tag/<id>`

 - 💬 **Interaction**
+  - Add comments to posts (with empty check)
-  - Like & comment on posts
+  - Like posts (AJAX-friendly)
+  - Save/remove posts to/from reading list (AJAX-friendly)

+- 📚 **Reading List**
-  - Add posts to your personal reading list
+  - Logged-in users can save any post to a personal reading list
-- 🔎 **Tags**
-  - Browse posts by tag
+  - Accessible at `/reading-list`

+- 📃 **Static Pages**
+  - Terms of use (`/terms`)
+  - Privacy policy (`/privacy-policy`)
+  - About page (`/about`)
+  - Welcome page (`/`)

+- ⚙️ **Image Upload & Processing**
+  - All blog images are converted to `.webp` with compression
+  - Profile images are renamed uniquely per user

-- 📱 **Responsive Design**
+- 🧠 **Responsive and Accessible**
-  - Mobile-friendly with clean UI
+  - tyled for readability, performance, and clarity
+  - Styled with Jinja2 templates + Bootstrap 5 components

+- 🧰 **Tech Stack**
+  - Flask + Flask-Login + SQLAlchemy
+  - Pillow (image processing)
-- ✨ **Extras**
+  - HTML/CSS (Bootstrap)
-  - Drop-cap styling for the first letter of posts
-  - Arabic and English support possible (future-ready)

 ---